 5. Get Your Paycheck

-Okay, you’re raring toward the finish line: Now it’s time to actually get paid.
+Okay, small business owners, you’re speeding toward the finish line: Now it’s time to actually get paid.
 This is a huge milestone for your business, so use it as a moment to celebrate all you’ve accomplished as a small business owner.

 Getting paid can be as easy as writing a check and depositing it into your personal bank account, or even quicker if you go the direct deposit route.
-Direct deposit simply means that the money is taken from your business bank account and dropped straight into your bank account.
+Direct deposit simply means that the money is taken from your business bank account and dropped straight into your personal bank account.

 Before picking between the two, make sure you know exactly when you’ll have access to the amount so you can properly plan ahead.